-Ritwik Ghatak, considered a classical hero among serious fans of cinema today, was little appreciated in his days and understood even less.
+Ritwik Ghatak, considered a classical hero among fans of serious cinema today, was little appreciated in his days and understood even less.
 Most of his films ran to empty theatres in Bengal.
-Naagarik was his first film.
+Nagarik was his first film.
 Completed in 1953, this film was not released in his life-time.
 24 years later it was first screened in 1977, a year after his passing away.
-Satyajit Ray had opined that had Naagarik been released before Pather Panjali, it would have been recognized as the maiden effort of the Indian alternate cinema.
+Satyajit Ray had opined that had Nagarik been released before Pather Panjali, it would have been recognized as the maiden effort of the Indian alternate cinema.

-Naagarik remains a model for the modern Indian film even though it was somewhat influenced by Jean Renoir.
+Nagarik remains a model for the modern Indian film.
 Its unique narration style and direction makes this film an important landmark in Indian films.
 One of its highlights was the brief but emotional background score by Hariprasanna Das.
-The film’s form was the herald of the later films of Ghatak, especially its sense of melodrama.
+The film’s form was the herald of the later films of Ghatak, especially in its sense of melodrama.